- About us

 There are no better voices to explain our school than those of our students

 Our teachers are very proud of the students what they can accomplish in the Reggio program.

 Happy children lead to happy parents ...

-Our classroom is set up for learning in different centers.
-A center is an area of the classroom where a variety of hands-on materials and meaningful activities are available for children to choose.
+21st Century learning requires students to learn through inquiry, exploring answers to guiding questions and developing connected understanding.
+Our classrooms are set up for learning in different centers where a variety of hands-on materials and meaningful activities are available for children to choose.

 The centers provide opportunities for children to be actively involved in learning and making choices.
 Children have many opportunities to make choices, come up with ideas, experiment, and take responsibility for their work.
 Here’s what you’ll see when you visit:

 Distinct interest centers – blocks, dramatic play, toys and games, art, discovery science , library, sand and water, music and movement, cooking, computers, reading/writing, listening and different play spaces outdoors – help children know what choices are available and make decisions.